Back To Search Results

 Leukocytosis

-This condition is where the leukocyte counts (primarily neutrophils) are higher than normal, accompanied by a “left shift” or an increase in immature cells in the blood.
-Leukocytosis is commonly a sign of inflammatory response such as infection, but can also occur during parasitic infections or cancers such as leukemia.
+This condition occurs when the leukocyte counts (primarily neutrophils) are higher than normal, accompanied by a “left shift” or an increase in immature cells in the blood.
+Leukocytosis is commonly a sign of an inflammatory response, such as infection, but it can also occur during parasitic infections or cancers, such as leukemia.
 Neutrophils can also become elevated due to other conditions, such as stress.

 Media